-Defendants who get convicted at a criminal trial in Colorado may then file a motion for a new trial.
-If the judge grants this motion, the original guilty verdict is dismissed and the defendant gets an entirely new trial.
+If you get convicted at a criminal trial in Colorado, you may then file a motion for a new trial.
+If the judge grants this motion, your original guilty verdict is dismissed and you get an entirely new trial.

-For immigrants charged with deportable offenses, a new trial can be their best hope for staying in the U.S.
+If you are an immigrant charged with deportable offenses, a new trial can be your best hope for staying in the U.S.

-Short of a new trial, defendants convicted in Colorado may also file a motion for reconsideration (Rule 35b) in an effort to have the sentence reduced.
+Short of a new trial, if you are convicted in Colorado, you may also file a motion for reconsideration (Rule 35b) in an effort to have your sentence reduced.

-Below our Denver criminal defense attorneys discuss how convicted defendants may pursue a motion for a new trial in Colorado.
+Below our Denver Colorado criminal defense attorneys discuss how you may pursue a motion for a new trial in Colorado following a conviction.
 Click on a topic to go to that section.

 - 1. What is a motion for a new trial in Colorado?